fieldtrip/website/tutorial/mouse_eeg.md

 {% include image src="/assets/img/tutorial/mouse_eeg/figure1.png" width="500" %}

 We mimicked peripheral sensation by direct optogenetic stimulation of S1, S2, M1 and sensory thalamus and concurrently recorded the frequency dependent responses (1, 10, 20, 30, 40 and 50 Hz) with a depth electrode in the region of the optode (i.e. S1, S2, M1 and thalamus).
 Furthermore, we recorded EEG on the surface of the skull using a high-density micro electrode array.
 We allocated two electrodes in the most anterior region as the reference and ground electrodes.
-The signals from the brain were recorded both by high-density micro electrode array (EEG = 38 channels, plus ground and reference, so 40 electrodeds) and as the local field potential (single channel).
+The signals from the brain were recorded both by high-density micro electrode array (EEG = 38 channels, plus ground and reference, so 40 electrodes) and as the local field potential (single channel).
 The EEG and LFP were acquired with an analog amplifier (Synamp, Neuroscan, USA) with a sampling frequency of 2000 Hz.

 ### The dataset used in this tutorial